 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 In some cases, an employee can collect unemployment after being fired.
-However, unemployment benefits are not available in all cases and sometimes being fired renders an employee ineligible for benefits.
+However, unemployment benefits are not available in all cases, and sometimes being fired for willful misconduct renders an employee ineligible for benefits.
 Individual state eligibility guidelines determine when an employee can receive unemployment and these guidelines may differ slightly from one jurisdiction to the next.

 What are the eligibility requirements for unemployment?

-An employee must have worked long enough and/or made enough money in order to be eligible for unemployment after termination.
-The employee must also be able to work and actively seeking employment.
-Finally, eligibility will depend upon the reason the employee was terminated, as certain reasons for separation may disqualify him from receiving benefits.
+An employee must have worked for a long enough period of time and/or made enough money in order to be eligible for unemployment after the termination of employment.
+The person must also be able to work and actively seeking employment to receive a weekly benefit.
+Finally, eligibility will depend upon the reason the person was terminated, as certain reasons for separation may disqualify people from receiving benefits.

-Regardless of the reason for leaving a position, an employee cannot receive unemployment benefits unless he has worked for the company for a certain length of time and/or made a certain amount of money while doing so.
-This rule is in place to protect employers, otherwise, an employer who hired an employee and determined within just a few days that it wasn’t working out might become responsible for unemployment benefits.
+Regardless of the reason for leaving a position, a person cannot receive unemployment benefits unless he has worked for the company for a certain length of time and/or made a certain amount of money while doing so.
+This rule is in place to protect employers, otherwise, an employer who hired someone and determined within just a few days that it wasn’t working out might become responsible for unemployment compensation.

-State guidelines typically mandate that eligibility for benefits is determined by looking at an employee’s earnings within the twelve months prior to the separation from the company.
+State guidelines typically mandate that eligibility for benefits is determined by looking at base period wages and earnings within the twelve months prior to the separation from the company.
 These twelve months are called the base period.
 The base period is generally divided up into designated calendar quarters.
 For instance, California defines one quarter as January, February, and March.
 April, May, and June are the next quarter, and so on throughout the year.
-In the state of California, one of the two ways an employee may establish eligibility is by proving that he earned at least $1,300 during one full quarter of the base period.
+In the state of California, one of the two ways an employee may establish eligibility is by proving that he had earnings of at least $1,300 during one full quarter of the base period.